 It wouldn’t be Peruvian if there wasn’t just a bit of spice!

 There are two main types of pepper pastes we use a lot at our house.

 Aji Panca- Smoky, berry like taste.

-If you have been reading my blog for awhile, you know that in Peruvian recipes a common spice is Aji Amarillo.
+If you have been reading my blog for a while, you know that in Peruvian recipes a common spice is Aji Amarillo.
 A paste made of yellow pepper.
 For this recipe we also Aji Panca.
 This is another type of pepper.
-The great thing about these spices is that you can alter the amount of kick my adjusting how much of each you use.
+The great thing about these spices is that you can alter the amount of kick by adjusting how much of each you use.
 If you like it a little spicy, feel free to add some more.
 These pastes are available at local grocery store in many areas, but can also easily be ordered from Amazon.
 They have so many uses, you definitely want to keep them around.